TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-In our Recipes Control Page in Django Administration we are able to Add, Approve , Delete and Update Recipes via the Controls Supplied.
+In our Recipes Control Page in Django Administration, we are able to Add, Approve , Delete and Update Recipes via the Controls Supplied.

-Highlighting the Recipe you wish to selcted and using hte drop down arrow by the Action bar will give you the option to Delete or Approve.
+Highlighting the Recipe, you wish to select and using the drop-down arrow by the Action bar will give you the option to Delete or Approve.

 Clicking on the Recipe will open the Recipe up for you to view the entire contents and either approve or make updates to the Recipe as you need.